Jacob's Glow Up Tour and the Cost of Getting Home — Modern Paraphrase | nocap.bible

-Jacob's Glow Up Tour and the Cost of Getting Home
+Jacob's Glow Up Tour and the Cost of Getting Home.

-5 min read
+7 min read

 📢 Chapter 35 — The Return, the Rename, and the Grief 🪨

 had been through it.
 After the whole disaster at — where his sons went full scorched earth on an entire city — God stepped in and said it was time to move.
 Not just relocate.
 Go back to .
 The place where it all started.
-The place where Jacob had that wild dream about a stairway to heaven years ago when he was running for his life from .
+The place where Jacob had that wild dream about a stairway to years ago when he was running for his life from .

 This chapter is a turning point.
 Jacob finally deals with the in his household, gets his name officially changed to , receives the promises directly from God — and then walks through some of the darkest moments of his entire life.
-It's a glow up and a breakdown all in the same chapter.
+It's a and a breakdown all in the same chapter.

 Clean House Before You Come Home 🧹